-Before applying for this loan, an applicant must find out how much financing a lender is willing to lend, the cost of a potential new home, and what their financial picture looks like at that time.
-All three factors play a role in the total loan financed.
+Before you go through the process of applying for a home loan, you will need to determine how much a mortgage lender is willing to lend you, the cost of your potential new home, and what your financial picture currently looks like.
+These three factors play a big role in total loan finance.